Évariste Galois: Political firebrand

 Galois lived during a time of political turmoil in France.
-Charles X had succeeded Louis XVIII in 1824, but in 1827 his party suffered a major electoral setback and by 1830 the opposition liberal party became the majority.
-Charles, faced with political opposition from the chambers, staged a coup d'état, and issued his notorious July Ordinances, touching off the July Revolution which ended with Louis Philippe becoming king.
+Charles X had succeeded Louis XVIII in 1824, but in 1827 his faction suffered a major electoral setback and by 1830 the opposition liberal party became the majority.
+Charles, faced with political opposition from the chambers, staged a coup d'état, and issued his notorious July Ordinances, touching off the July Revolution which ended with Louis Philippe I becoming king.
 While their counterparts at the Polytechnique were making history in the streets, Galois, at the École Normale, was locked in by the school's director.
 Galois was incensed and wrote a blistering letter criticizing the director, which he submitted to the Gazette des Écoles, signing the letter with his full name.
 Although the Gazette's editor omitted the signature for publication, Galois was expelled.

 Although his expulsion would have formally taken effect on 4 January 1831, Galois quit school immediately and joined the staunchly Republican artillery unit of the National Guard.
 He divided his time between his mathematical work and his political affiliations.
 Due to controversy surrounding the unit, soon after Galois became a member, on 31 December 1830, the artillery of the National Guard was disbanded out of fear that they might destabilize the government.
 At around the same time, nineteen officers of Galois's former unit were arrested and charged with conspiracy to overthrow the government.